Xetibo/ReSet-Doc/sections/literature.typ

 use synchronization when accessing data.

-On top of this, when a plugin encounters a fatal error, this should not only be communicated to the user, but potential interactions with the now-lost plugin need to be removed.
+On top of this, when a plugin encounters a fatal error, this should not only be communicated to the user, but potential interactions with the now crashed plugin need to be removed.
 This might happen when plugins communicate with each other, or when multiple plugin systems are in place.